PaperMC/PaperDocs/README.md

 ## Branching and Content

-The published public documentation for the currently supported PaperMC implementation will live on the `stable` branch.
+The published public documentation for the currently supported PaperMC implementation lives on the `master` branch.

-`master` will be used as a staging area for changes to our documentation before being published, at which point it will be merged into the `stable` branch.

-Documentation for old versions that are out-of-support will live at `ver/$version` similar to how the main [PaperMC server](https://github.com/PaperMC/Paper) repo handles legacy versions.

-Our legacy documentation will continue to live at `Paper/$version` at least for the short term.

 ## Contributions